Using shape widgets for layout

-Dashboards and strategy maps look even better when you use image widgets creatively.
-For example, you can create a precise layout that looks exactly like the presentations your leadership team is is used to seeing.
+Or, you can choose to make an image fill your entire dashboard background.
+This allows you to create a precise layout that perfectly matches the presentations your leadership team is used to seeing.
 This is just a screenshot of a PowerPoint slide with dashboard widgets on top.

-Let's start with a real-world example.
-The Balanced Scorecard Institute uses this slide in some of their training materials, and it's a great example of a strategic planning and management system.
+Let's start with example of a strategic planning and management system.
 How would you get something like this into Spider Impact?

 First, let's remove all of the information on the slide that we don't want to show up in Spider Impact.
 In PowerPoint that means hiding background graphics.
 This removes the slide header and footers.